Research Mode (Cafes)

 • Enable Academic Sources Only in Settings — flipping this filter in a research Cafe for a dissertation or report hides web articles and social posts so only peer-reviewed and government sources appear.

-• Try LinkedIn or Reddit Actors for professional or community insight — enable them via the Provider Picker; the one-time consent modal only appears on the first enable per Cafe (Pro/Creator).
+• Try LinkedIn or Reddit Actors for professional or community insight — enable them via the Provider Picker; the one-time consent modal only appears on the first enable per Cafe (every signed-in user).